 While the above approach gives useful, usable results for almost all GRBs, it may not give the best possible results for a given burst.
 We have thus provided an interface to allow the user to rebin the light curves for themselves.

-From the products page, follow the "Rebin this light curve" link.
+From the light curve page for your GRB, follow the "Rebin this light curve" link.
 The form with which you are presented contains the fields detailed below.
 If you have javascript enabled, clicking on the field name will open a help box with more information about that field.

 The following fields are only available if you have chosen "User specified" for the energy and grade selection.

 Once you are happy, click "Rebin data".
-The rebinning process may take a while — the duration scales roughly with number of events — so for particularly bright or long lasting bursts this can take over five minutes.
-You will be redirected to a "holder page" which will auto-reload every 30 seconds until the process is finished at which point it will be replaced with the products page.
+You will be redirected to a "holder page" which will auto-reload every 10 seconds until the process is finished, at which point it will be replaced with the light curve page.
 Note: your rebinned light curve will be stored at a temporary URL, and deleted after 24 hours.
 There is no link to it, so it is a good idea to bookmark the holder page when the rebin process starts, so that you can find the page again.

 Back to contents | Back to repository

 When a GRB is detected by the Swift-BAT, or a ToO for a GRB detected by another mission is uploaded, the UKSSDC servers automatically register the object for analysis.
-The arrival of data on our quicklook site automatically triggers the creation of products including the light curve.
-First, however, the XRT data are reprocessed locally with the most recent version of the Swift software.
-(There will be a short delay between a new software release and its incorporation into our system.
-Note also that we will not as standard rebuild all historical data products after each software release).
+The arrival of data on our quicklook site automatically triggers the the GRB analysis software.
+This first reprocesses the XRT data with the most recent version of the Swift software and then constructs the high-level products such as the light curve.

 Back to contents | Back to repository